• Key supplier to the NHS

 Hydrocolloid dressings — this type of pressure ulcer dressing contains a gel that encourages growth of new skin cells in the ulcer and keeps the surrounding skin healthy

-Other dressings for pressure sores — these can be foams, film, hydrofibres/gelling fibres, gels, and antimicrobial (antibiotic) dressings can also be used
+Other dressings for pressure sores — these can be foams, film, hydrofibres/gelling fibres, gels, and antimicrobial (antibiotic) dressings.

-A pressure sore cushion for chair can come in a simple square or rectangular shape, or as a wedge to place on your regular seating area.
+A pressure cushion for a chair can come in a simple square or rectangular shape, or as a wedge to place on your regular seating area.

-A pressure sore mattress acts in the same way but for the entire body, they are filled with foam that relieves pressure put on areas of the skin can prevent pressure injuries.
+A pressure sore mattress acts in the same way but for the entire body, they are filled with a combination or foam, gel and air cells to relieve pressure on areas of the skin.

 This is a cream that protects the skin’s exposure to moisture, urine & stool.
 Moisture increases the likelihood of a pressure ulcer forming and a barrier cream reduces the risk of this happening.